Iron Cross, Tic Tac Toe, Pyramid, etc.

 Some play that the centre card (9) and all cards of the same rank are wild.

 The game can be played high only or high-low with declaration.
-When played high-low, the high and low hands can be made independently, each using a different row, column or diagonal of the grid.
+When played high-low, some allow the high and low hands to be made independently, each using a different row, column or diagonal of the grid.

 Tic Tac Toe with Posts